The London Underground services up to five million passenger journeys a day, with those working in London spending over 100 hours a year on the tube.

 Average internet speeds across the London Underground’s free Wi-Fi service is 19.8Mbps.
 In comparison, 4.4 million UK homes are still running on ADSL (standard broadband) connections which top out at around 8.8Mbps.

-If you think your broadband is slower than a District Line train on a Sunday, take our broadband speed test to find out if there are faster services available in your area.
+If you think your broadband is slower than a District Line train on a Sunday, take a look at our latest broadband deals to find out if there are faster services available in your area.